VijayNariyal/Terraform-Code-VM/README.md

 ### `Prod/` – 🚀 Parent Module
 This is the **main execution point**.
 It calls and configures all the above child modules to deploy a complete, production-ready environment.
 All variables and outputs are consolidated here.
+You can change **your resource group name** in the main.tf of Prod folder and work just run the terraform code also change the kvault name.

 ---